-So as you’re getting started, let’s pose an important question.
-What is the difference between purpose and meaning?
+So as you’re getting started, let’s pose an important question: what is the difference between purpose and meaning?

 Think of your purpose as what you choose to do.
 Meaning expresses why you do it.

-For example, if your purpose is to inspire others by teaching piano, the meaning of your work wil include all the ways your students benefit.
+For example, if your purpose is to inspire others by teaching piano, the meaning of your work will include all the ways your students benefit.
 You may impart a love of music, show them how to live a fuller life by building musical skills, and so on.

 Another example: If your purpose is to improve people’s lives by providing health care services, your meaning might be felt when you see how the compassionate, holistic care you deliver improves the lives of others.